muses-code-js/express-workshop-2/step03.md

+---
+layout: step
+number: 3
-# Step 3 - Building the server
+title: Building the server
+permalink: /step03/
+---

 The first thing we need to do is build our server.
 You will always need to build a server when writing back-end code.
 A server can be built in pure Node.js, but Express gives us simpler syntax to work with.